DRMF/mediawiki-extensions-MathMenu/doc/md/setup.md

 });
 ```

-If jQuery's "$" or Underscore's "_", provide conflicts with other libraries, you can simply use
+If jQuery's "$" or Underscore's "_", cause conflicts with other libraries, you can simply use

 ```javascript
 var conflicts = JOBAD.noConflict();